 In this article, we'll cover:

-Citations and tickets are ultimately the same thing.
+Citations and tickets are ultimately the same thing in most places.
 However, in some jurisdictions, there are rules surrounding when a law enforcement officer will hand out a citation versus when they will issue a ticket.
 These are some exceptions:

 Keep in mind that in most areas there is no difference between a ticket and a citation.
 If there is a difference, it’s is minimal.